iotaledger/iota-wiki/tutorials/pages/shimmerevm-setup.md

 - Network Name: `ShimmerEVM Testnet`
 - New RPC URL: `https://api.sc.testnet.shimmer.network/evm/jsonrpc`
 - Chain ID: `1076`
-- Currency Symbol: `SMR`
+- Currency Symbol: `RMS` (Can be anything you wish)

 ![Metamask Adding New Network](https://i.imgur.com/6pa6DcN.png "Metamask Adding New Network")

-Alternatively, you can setup your own ShimmerEVM and provide a custom URL, which might look something like: `https://api.sc.testnet.shimmer.network/chain/rms1prr4r7az8e46qhagz5atugjm6x0xrg27d84677e3lurg0s6s76jr59dw4ls/evm/jsonrpc` as well as your own custom Chain ID.
+Alternatively, you can setup your own EVM Smart Contract Chain on top of the Shimmer network and provide a custom URL, which might look something like: `https://api.sc.testnet.shimmer.network/chain/rms1prr4r7az8e46qhagz5atugjm6x0xrg27d84677e3lurg0s6s76jr59dw4ls/evm/jsonrpc` as well as your own custom Chain ID.

 Hit `Save` and wait for Metamask to connect to the network.

-At this point, our ShimmerEVM is setup on Metamask but we don't have any funds in it.
+At this point, our Metamask wallet is connected to the Shimmer EVM Testnet, but we don't have any funds in it.
 So, let's try to get some.

 ## Get ShimmerEVM Account Funded
 Open [Wasp EVM Toolkit](https://toolkit.sc.testnet.shimmer.network/) and enter the chain address and your EVM address as shown below: